dotlang/language/README.md

 A function call with union data (e.g. `int|string`) means there must be functions defined for all possible types in the union (e.g. for `int` and `string`).

-`::` will evaluate and return it's expression if it is not `nothing`.
+`:: expression` will evaluate and return it's expression if it is not `nothing`.
 Otherwise, the execution will continue.
 The only way to return `nothing` is normal function termination without a return (Example 10).
+Basically this operator means return `expression // evaluate_rest_of_function()`.

 If function output is a single identifier, you can omit parentheses in output type, otherwise they are mandatory (Example 11).